MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-complex-linq-queries.md

 ---
-title: "Sample: Complex LINQ queries (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Sample: Complex LINQ queries (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "This sample shows how to use .NET Language-Integrated Query (LINQ) with Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update" ms.custom: "" ms.date: 10/31/2017